stephenprater/jj/docs/git-compatibility.md

 * **Shallow clones: Kind of.** Shallow commits all have the virtual root commit as their parent.
 However, deepening or fully unshallowing a repository is currently not yet supported and will cause issues.
-* **git-worktree: No.** However, there's native support for multiple working copies backed by a single repo.
-See the `jj workspace` family of commands.
+* **git-worktree: Yes.** Use `jj workspace add --git-worktree` to create a new workspace with a linked Git worktree.
+You can also continue to create workspaces without Git worktrees using the regular `jj workspace` commands.
 * **Sparse checkouts: No.** However, there's native support for sparse checkouts.
 See the `jj sparse` command.
 * **Signed commits: Yes.**